 - 1. Opening the door: Unless stated otherwise, the cue for the robot to enter the arena and start the test is the opening of the door by a referee. - 2.
 Start button: If the robot is not able to automatically start after opening the door, the team may start the robot using a start button. - 2.1.
 Using a start button needs to be announced to the referees.
 It is the responsibility of the team to do so before the test starts. - 2.2.
-There is a penalty of 50 points for using a start button. - 2.3.
-For tests where using a start button is defined to be start signal no penalty applies.
+There is a penalty of 100 points for using a start button.